When a general election is announced, lots of people talk about the dissolution of Parliament.

 Of course, the country still needs someone to be in charge and run the country right up until the election happens.

-So the current prime minister - Theresa May - and her team of government ministers stay in their jobs until then.
+So the Prime Minister and their team of government ministers stay in their jobs until then.

 The difference is that the ministers can no longer use the letters "MP" at the end of their name, because nobody is an MP any more.

-Once Parliament had been dissolved, Theresa May went to Buckingham Palace on Wednesday to meet with the Queen to mark the dissolution of Parliament and to inform the Queen that a general election campaign is beginning.
+Once Parliament has been dissolved, the Prime Minister goes to Buckingham Palace to meet with the Queen to mark the dissolution of Parliament and to inform the Queen that a general election campaign is beginning.